-For to which of the angels did God ever say, "You are my Son; today I have begotten you"?a Or again, "I will be his Father, and he will be my Son"?b a Psalm 2:7 b 2 Samuel 7:14
+For to which of the angels did God ever say, "You are my Son; today I have begotten you"?
+Or again, "I will be his Father, and he will be my Son"?

 Footnotes

 Footnotes can include cross-references as well as providing helpful paratextual information.
 Some examples are: